xaleza/exercise_ttt-rest/client/README.md

 This is a client for the REST implementation of the Tic Tac Toe game.

-The client depends on the server module, where the messages exchanged shared between server and client are defined.
+The client depends on the contract module, where the messages shared between server and client are defined.

 ## Instructions for using Maven

-Make sure that you installed the server module first.
+Make sure that you installed the contract module first.

 To compile and run the client: